Making Voters Care About Climate Change

 That highly targeted messaging is driven by analytics.
 Plumbing the data, Potential Energy discovered that women are more persuadable than men, that Hispanics seem more movable than non-Hispanics, and that people in flood zones don’t appear any more movable than people on high ground.
 “You look at a population across a series of dimensions, and you try to find identifiable segments where you can get an outcome,” says Marshall.

 What they don’t do is start with a message.
-That, he points out, is what the traditional “greens” do, organizations like the Environmental Defense Fund and the Sierra Club, whose supporters already understand the importance of climate change, and which certainly benefit from the work of Potential Energy at the broader policy level (although the organization does not link up with them either formally or informally).
+That, he points out, is what the traditional “greens” do, organizations like the Environmental Defense Fund and the Sierra Club, whose supporters already understand the importance of climate change, and which certainly benefit from the work of Potential Energy at the broader policy level.
 “Our approach is to start with the people we want to move, and then figure out what message, and what messengers, will move them,” Marshall says.
 For example, when research showed that Latina mothers as a group, many of them independents or Republicans, are more likely to care about climate change, Potential Energy’s 501(c)4 sister organization teamed up with the Latino Victory Project (run by Lin-Manuel Miranda’s father) to launch their first major outreach last September.
 Called “Vote Like a Madre,” the campaign starred Jennifer Lopez, who urged mothers to make a pinky promise with their children that they would vote to support climate causes at the ballot box.

 Market research shows that Latinos have a closer connection to nature, culturally, than other groups, Marshall explains.
 “They also talk to people outside the country a lot more, because many of them are recent immigrants.
 So, you call your cousin in Colombia, and they ask you about climate change, because they care more about it in Colombia than they do in the U.S. And finally, there is a family cultural aspect of caring about generations.
 All those things indicated to us that Latinos”—there are approximately 19 million Latino voters in Texas, Arizona, and Colorado—“were a really good audience.”